Visiting the USA in a motorhome. West Coast - Route

 174jpg

-After breakfast, we go to explore the Grand Canyon with a small town we have about 14 km to the parking lot where we leave the camper.
-As always, we have at our disposal a map that we got from the guard at the entrance to the park, we do some of the points on foot, then we pass the park bus to the next points, we do not go downstairs, we would need about 10 hours and unfortunately it gets dark and cold quickly, hello GC is not accessible for cars as well as for pedestrians, you need to use the bus that stops at viewpoints where you can get off and on the next one.
+After breakfast, we go to visit the Grand Canyon.
+From the town we walk about 14 km to the parking lot where we leave the camper.
+As always, we have a map at our disposal that we received from the guard at the entrance to the park, we do some of the points on foot, then we take the park bus to the next points, we don't go down, we would need about 10 hours and unfortunately it gets dark and cold quickly, hello, GC is not accessible to cars and pedestrians, you need to use a bus that stops at viewing points where you can get off and board the next one.

-In the afternoon, we head to the next town we planned - Sedona - a mountain resort for 250 km.
-Coming from the town, we were supposed to find accommodation on the way, we use the freecampsites.net application, but as is often the case, the data is not always true, yes, we found two places, but there was a massacre in the forest, due to the fact that we rented the cameras, we were afraid to enter there in order not to break something so we go to the center, but both campsites are bursting at the seams, broken by the whole situation, we do not know what to do, fortunately, on the campsite one girl explains to us where we can park safely in the wild, of course the road was not interesting but they want to visit Sedona in the morning not we could go further, it is a waste of time and fuel.
+In the afternoon, we head to the next town on our plan, which is Sedona - a mountain resort, 250 km away.
+Coming from the direction of the town, we were supposed to find accommodation along the way, we use the freecampsites.net application, but as is often the case, the data is not always true, yes, we found two places, but they were in the forest, an expensive disaster, due to the rented cameras, we were afraid to go there in order not to break something. , so we go to the center, but both campsites are bursting at the seams, devastated by the whole situation, we don't know what to do, luckily, at the campsite, one girl explains to us where we can park in the wild relatively safely, of course the road was not interesting, but they don't want to visit Sedona in the morning We could have gone further, it was a waste of time and fuel.

-We spent the night in such a place Sedona somewhere in the field below our neighbor:
+We spent the night in a place like Sedona, somewhere in the field below our neighbor:

 Sedona Town: